Sonnet 20

 And smiled when clouds obscured his lustrous glance,

-Or when a cooling gentle breeze passed by.
+Or when a a blessèd cooling breeze passed by—

-For when you are with me there is no care,
+For when you are with me, no weight I bear,

-And for this state the wrath of Kings I’d dare.
+And for this peace, the wrath of kings I’d dare.

 © Loubert S Suddaby.
 All Rights Reserved.